apache/nuttx/configs/pcduino-a10/README.txt

          the pcDuino, we are executing out of SDRAM so when the TLBs for the SDRAM region are invalidated that cause a crash.
 That has not been proven, however.

-      d) nuttx/arch/arm/src/common/up_internal.h:  One of the values need for UART baud calculation is missing (the frequency of SCLK, the UART input clock).
-         As a result, UART configuration is currently suppressed by a setting in this file.